Medicaid expansion in Tennessee

 of Federal Poverty Level

 In May 2019, Tennessee Governor Bill Lee signed H.B.1280 into law.
-The legislation directs the state to seek federal permission to convert the state’s current federal Medicaid matching funds into a block grant, indexed for inflation and population growth.
-The Trump Administration had expressed willingness to consider such proposals, but Tennessee was the first state in the nation to enact legislation to get the ball rolling on it (and in November 2019, the White House Office of Management and Budget removed the administration’s guidance on block grant waivers).
+The legislation directed the state to seek federal permission to convert the state’s current federal Medicaid matching funds into a block grant, indexed for inflation and population growth.
+The Trump administration had expressed willingness to consider such proposals, but Tennessee was the first state in the nation to enact legislation to get the ball rolling on it (and in November 2019, the White House Office of Management and Budget removed the administration’s guidance on block grant waivers).

 In September 2019, Tennessee officials published the state’s block grant proposal (along with a summary and FAQ page), opening up a 30-day public comment period that ran through mid-October.
 During the comment period, advocates expressed concerns that Tennessee might use the waiver authority to reduce benefits for the state’s most vulnerable residents (Tennessee has not expanded Medicaid, so enrollees are all low-income and also either pregnant, elderly, disabled, children, or very low-income parents of minor children).

-Tennessee’s proposal includes a provision that would allow the state to share in any savings that the program generates, and is clear in noting that the state is proposing a modified block grant approach that would boost federal funding if enrollment in the program was to increase (as opposed to a traditional block grant model, which could result in a funding shortage for a state in the event of a recession or other incident that causes a sharp increase in the number of people eligible for Medicaid).
+Tennessee’s proposal included a provision that would allow the state to share in any savings that the program generates, and was clear in noting that the state is proposing a modified block grant approach that would boost federal funding if enrollment in the program was to increase (as opposed to a traditional block grant model, which could result in a funding shortage for a state in the event of a recession or other incident that causes a sharp increase in the number of people eligible for Medicaid).